Kanban-Zai/kanban-zai-version-1.0/modules/delivery.md

 use 1 week as a yard stick.
 The idea is to take only what you can finish in one sprint.
 Finish it an then move onto the next.
 Biting of a little chunk at a time.
 Of course in practice this requires skills that almost nobody has.

-Formally you do not have to finish the chunk of work you pickup in a week, but continually improve your card writing until you do.
+Formally there is no expectation of commitment as there is in agile and you are not expected to finish the chunk of work you pickup in a week, but continually improve your card writing until you do.
 The way this happens is this.
  By using 1 week as a measure, when you get to the end of one week, take what ever work you have not completed and transfer it to another card to be played next week.
 Then rewrite the current card to accuratley represent what has been done.
 This is now what will be tested and delivered.
 Repeat this process every week.

+ Why go through all the work to write a new card?
+Because it is a discipline and allows you to progress your understanding of the work you are doing.
+If you dont like rewriting cards then write then small and only pickup what you can finish in a week.
+That is actually a better discipline to have.

 Overtime the goal is to improve the individual and team ability to write execution cards.
 The two primary areas to focus on when writing cards are, as in agile, value and comprehension.
 In Kanban-Zai there is another factor to